 Caramel Chewies: Caramel chewies — aka nut butter-stuffed dates with chocolate drizzle taste like mini candy bars, yet they take minutes to make, need only 5 ingredients, and are actually good for you!

 No-Bake Chocolate-Dipped Figs: There are few desserts that are more sensuous than chocolate-dipped figs. And they take almost no time to make, need no baking, and are 100% vegan.
-Ilene Godofsky Moreno, who created this recipe, writes: “Is there anything more delicious than summer’s first fresh figs?
-Maybe a fresh fig dipped in chocolate!
-This recipe keeps things simple by using my three-ingredient no-bake chocolate, so it’s a breeze to put together.
+Contributed by Ilene Godofsky Moreno.

 Easy Peanut Butter Chocolate Truffles: Naturally vegan and easy to make, these truffles, with just 4 essential ingredients, are an energy treat that adults and kids alike will love.

-Chocolate Chip Cookie Dough Truffles: Chef Sara Boan of Catskill Animal Sanctuary writes: “Whether at a special event, staff lunch, or cooking class, these vegan chocolate chip cookie dough truffles have always been a crowd-pleasing and compassionate indulgence that are deceptively simple to make.
-They’ll remind you of sneaking bites of raw cookie dough from the bowl as a kid, but because they’re egg-free, they’re completely safe to eat without any baking.”
+Chocolate Chip Cookie Dough Truffles: Chef Sara Boan of Catskill Animal Sanctuary writes: “Whether at a special event, staff lunch, or cooking class, these vegan chocolate chip cookie dough truffles have always been a crowd-pleasing and compassionate indulgence that are deceptively simple to make.”

 If you’re too busy to make your own vegan, fair trade chocolate treats …